Redeeming your Avios for flights should be simple, but that is not always the case. Here are some tips to help you get the flights you want.

 Time your booking and be persistent!

 More seats can be added at any point (including First) and the best time to check for new availability is 00:30 UK time.
-You will need to do this every day unless you pay for Expert Flyer where you can set an alert for reward seats becoming available.
+You will need to do this every day unless you use a specialist website.
+You can pay for Expert Flyer where you can set an alert for reward seats becoming available.
 I talked about Expert Flyer here.
-For last minute bookings, officially they can be made up to 24 hours before departure, but in practice redemptions can be made up to an hour before departure at Heathrow.
+A more simple and free option is baredemptionfinder.com.
+You can set up alerts to be emailed to you for free on flights in any specific class over a range of dates.
+The free service will only check for new redemption seats every 24 hours but there is also a paid service for £3 a month which searches every hour.
+For last minute bookings, officially they can be made up to 24 hours before departure, but in practice, redemptions can be made up to an hour before departure at Heathrow.

 Use your miles wisely

 Think about how you are using your miles to get the best value.
 For example, I rarely bother to book a return First class flight.
 Most long haul return flights are overnight so you don’t really get the benefit, unless it is a really long flight.
 The chances are you will want to eat as quickly as possible and go to sleep.
 Most of the First class lounges outside the UK (apart from the Concorde room at JFK) are not worth the extra Avios either.
 They are usually pretty much the same as the Club lounge, but with Champagne if you are lucky.
 Therefore, I normally book outbound in First and return in Club which saves Avios and is easier to get too.